ehazlett/docker-demo/readme.md

 # Docker Demo Application
 This is a Go demo application used for demonstrating Docker.

-# Demo
-The `demo` directory contains the demo application.

 ## Environment Variables

 * `TITLE`: sets title in demo app